Elsie-Muhumuza/global_poverty_forecasting/README.md

 # 🌍 Predicting Global Poverty with Machine Learning

 ## 📌 Project Overview
-This project applies machine learning to **predict a country’s Human Development Index (HDI)** — a key measure of health, education, and living standards.
+This project applies machine learning to **predict a country’s Human Development Index (HDI)**, a key measure of health, education, and living standards.
 The work is motivated by the **United Nations’ Sustainable Development Goals (SDGs)** and the need for **evidence-based policymaking** in tackling global poverty.

 By forecasting HDI trends, the model can help governments and international agencies: